At Large May 3, 2024 Cynthia Close

 Jacob Grimmer, Spring , c.
 1550-90.

-The work of Flemish landscape painter Jacob Grimmer (1525-1590) might be confused with another Netherlandish artist, Pieter Brueghel the Elder.
-However, Grimmer broke away from Brueghel and practiced a more naturalistic form of painting, returning frequently to the four seasons and the twelve months of the year as subject matter.
-Grimmer captures Spring (1550-1590) very early in the season, just when the snow is gone but before any green shoots or blossoms begin to appear.
+The work of Flemish landscape painter Jacob Grimmer (1525-1590) might be confused with another Netherlandish artist, Pieter Brueghel the Elder, due to their similar styles.
+However, Grimmer broke away from Brueghel and practiced a more naturalistic form of painting, returning to the four seasons and twelve months of the year as subject matter.
+Grimmer captures Spring (1550-1590) very early in the season when the snow is gone, but any green shoots or blossoms have still yet to appear.

 3 of 10